Assorted Text Processing Tools

 banana

-# first and third field
+# first and third fields

 $ printf 'apple\tbanana\tcherry\n' | cut -f1,3